 Psychotherapy, commonly known as talk therapy, is a proven and effective type of mental health treatment.
 It is the use of psychological techniques based on personal interactions — such as talking — to prevent and change problematic thinking, behaviors, and emotions.

-Psychotherapy provides the much-needed long-term help to individuals struggling with the various emotional thoughts, feelings, and behaviors produced by their mental health conditions.
+Psychotherapy provides help to individuals struggling with the various emotional thoughts, feelings, and behaviors produced by their mental health conditions.
 Because it can help many people understand the roots of their mental illnesses, it has become a popular and often recommended treatment.

 There are a various different approaches to psychotherapy.
-Some are more specific to certain conditions, leveraging different methods to tackle dissimilar disorders.
+Some are more specific to certain conditions, leveraging different methods to tackle different disorders.